toliaqat/xenon-wiki/FAQ.md

 The analogy comes from 3 tier applications where a database allows users to read/modify data with out the web server running.Xenon allows us to query the documents via “/core/query-tasks” with out the actual Service running.
+You can also use the lucene "luke" tool to inspect the index, when xenon is not even started.

 ### 10. How should I communicate to remote REST API?

 There is no difference in communicating to a service, written in Xenon or otherwise.
 One can use the same programming constructs like Operation, sendRequest to achieve this.
+If a service is co-located with another service xenon will use a fast-path but still guarantee strong isolation between sender and receiver.

 ### 11. How do I debug my application?